JoyZine

 So, once off-stage, Dan, head hanging, has to approach the headliner and plead: "Robert, um, I'm sorry but, um... well, you see... could you...?"
 And Robert graciously smiles and says "Of course."

-Disaster averted, Zoë and Dan catch up on gossip, play some table tennis, and when the Robert Plant Band goes onstage, they decide to go up on the scaffolding over the stage area.
+Disaster averted, Zoë and Dan catch up on gossip, play some table tennis, and when the Robert Plant Band goes on stage, they decide to go up on the scaffolding over the stage area.
 Tired of holding a plastic cup of Coke, Zoë puts it down on boards, and promptly forgets about it.
-So, when she moves closer to the railing for a better look at the legend now singing his heart out, the tip of her pointed shoes clips the cup and....
+And then, when she moves closer to the railing for a better look at the legend now singing his heart out, the tip of her pointed shoes clips the cup and....

 "Oh, my God!
 There's Coke going everywhere, right at Robert!"
 And she quickly moves position and puts a totally wide-eyed, innocent look on her face as a guard rushes up the stairs, wanting to punish whoever was at fault.
 Fortunately, everyone there has the same innocent, wide-eyed, "I know nothing" look on their face, and the guard gives up in disgust and stomps back downstairs again.